Investing in the exponential: AI in Sciences

 Image generated by DALLE

-One thing is clearer than ever: AI will continue to penetrate all areas of our lives — from automating manual tasks to developing treatments for previously uncurable diseases and discovering breakthrough materials for a cleaner future.
+Artificial Intelligence continues to penetrate various aspects of of our lives — from automating routine tasks to developing treatments for previously uncurable diseases and discovering breakthrough materials for a cleaner future.

-Last year, Microsoft Researche released a paper titled The Impact of Large Language Models on Scientific Discovery: a Preliminary Study using GPT-4.
-This paper explores the role of GPT-4 in scientific research across various fields and evaluates the model’s proficiency in understanding concepts and performing tasks in these domains.
-It also provides a helpful framing for what AI for Scientific Discovery comprises, including but not limited to drug discovery, biology, computational chemistry, materials design, and partial differential equations (PDEs).
+In 2023, Microsoft Research’s paper The Impact of Large Language Models on Scientific Discovery: a Preliminary Study using GPT-4 examined GPT-4’s capabilities in scientific research and evaluated the model’s proficiency in understanding concepts and performing tasks in these domains.
+It also provided a framework for what AI for Scientific Discovery comprises, including but not limited to drug discovery, biology, computational chemistry, materials design, and partial differential equations (PDEs).

 Source: Microsoft (Microsoft Research AI4Science and Microsoft Azure Quantum) Report on The Impact of Large Language Models on Scientific Discovery: a Preliminary Study using GPT-4.

 Exponential Value Creation: I believe that AI applied to the sciences is poised to create some of the largest value categories in the future.
-Companies in this space will be category creators, so it isn’t easy to wrap our heads around what these categories will be and how to value them.
-But, to put some numbers out there, Schmidt Futures pegged the bio-economy between $4T to $30T globally.
+Schmidt Futures pegged the bio-economy between $4T to $30T globally.
 These are trillion-dollar industries waiting to be created, and the work has already begun.
+The foundation is set - leading labs like Google DeepMind have paved the way with breakthroughs like AlphaFold and GNoME.

 I’ll close with a quote from Radical portfolio company founder Charles Fisher (CEO of Unlearn).
 He says: